 Capture Power Limited (consortium of Alstom, Drax, BOC) and National Grid: oxyfuel new supercritical coal-fired power station on Drax site in North Yorkshire;

-On 10 February 2011 it was announced that Alstom UK Ltd, Drax Power Limited and National Grid had applied for the EU NER300 funding competition(for CCS and renewable projects), for a new 426 MW gross oxy-fired CCS demo project based at a Drax site in Selby, North Yorkshire.
+Alstom UK Ltd, Drax Power Limited, BOC and National Grid have formed a company called Capture Power Limited to build a new 426 MW gross oxy-fired CCS demo project based at a Drax site in Selby, North Yorkshire.
 National Grid will provide the transportation element of the chain with an experienced offshore partner.
 View the press release.

 For further information, view the White Rose website.